horearindam/Survival-Of-the-Fittest/README.md

-Alright.
-Rearranged, tightened, and rewritten so it flows like a clean signal instead of a debug log.

----

 This doesn’t sound cool in the buzzword sense.
 It’s cool in the basement-lab sense.
 Solder fumes.
 Darwin with a segfault.